 Why do you decide to be more loving in your relationships and then pick a fight with your partner?

-Why do you set big goals in your business and then watch Gilmore Girls all day?
+Why do you set big goals for your business and then watch Gilmore Girls all day?

 It sure looks like you are sabotaging your own success, right?
 WTF?